adonix-org/postrise/README.md

 ##

-💡 Before continuing, use this command to verify the expected Maven and Java versions are on your PATH:
+:bulb: Before continuing, use this command to verify the expected Maven and Java versions are on your PATH:

 ```bash
 mvn -v